-Over the years Swan Lake has inspired many remakes, none perhaps more radical than Matthew Bourne’s.
-However, when The Royal Ballet decided to commission a new production to replace its decades-old, and not universally loved, staging, director Kevin O’Hare made it clear to the RB’s young resident choreographer, Liam Scarlett, that tinkering was allowed, but the ballet should remain its recognisable classic self.
+Over the years Swan Lake has inspired many remakes.
+However, when the Royal Ballet decided to commission a new production to replace its decades-old, and not universally loved, staging, they entrusted the job to the company's young resident choreographer, Liam Scarlett.

 Liam Scarlett approached Swan Lake with a mixture of reverence for its history and a fresh eye.
-He kept the main storyline as well as the basic Petipa/Ivanov choreography (and subsequent additions by Frederick Ashton), but added a few touches of his own, and on the whole they work very well.
+He kept the main storyline as well as the basic Petipa/Ivanov choreography (and subsequent additions by Frederick Ashton), but added a few touches of his own.

 Whereas in standard productions we meet Odette already in her swan form, Scarlett introduced a prologue, where, by sleight of hand and a trick of lighting, we see the transformation of the young human princess into a swan.